danik-tro/weather-subscriber/README.md

 A Go-based service that allows users to subscribe to weather updates for their preferred cities.
 The service sends weather updates via email at configurable intervals (hourly or daily).

+## Approach
+Due to limited time, it was decided to use a cron job and a custom event publisher abstraction instead of implementing RabbitMQ or other queues and background task managers at this stage.
+The cron job is triggered either hourly or daily to send weather updates to users.

+To avoid hitting the external API unnecessarily, a caching mechanism was introduced.
+If multiple users subscribe to the same city, the weather data is fetched from the cache instead of making repeated API calls.
+This significantly optimizes performance.

+The confirmation email for the subscription is sent asynchronously.
+In the current implementation, a simple custom publisher-subscriber model with worker routines was built.
+In a production environment, this setup could be extended with dedicated brokers and workers to handle larger volumes of data more efficiently.

+For the backend architecture, the onion architecture pattern was chosen, utilizing use cases instead of service classes.
+This approach enabled the creation of single-purpose functions that perform exactly one operation at the handler level.
+Everything is abstracted to facilitate testing and to allow for easy replacement of implementations.

 ## Features

 - **Weather Subscriptions**